Tooltip TextWhen updating your WordPress core, plugin or theme, at some point you probably thought, “will these new updates break my site?”

 If you do decide to turn on automatic updates, then all your updates will run in the background and will no longer require permission.
-Our Automatic Backups add-on gives you additional peace of mind as It will take a backup before your updates automatically install.
+The Automatic Backups feature of UpdraftPlus Premium gives you additional peace of mind as It will take a backup before your updates automatically install.

 Backups should be an essential part of a WordPress site as the site can be quickly restored if an updates causes unexpected errors.
 Should you ever need to restore your site, we highly recommend keeping your backup in a remote storage location.
 This has the additional benefit of saving you from any server crash or hosting issues.
 In the worst case scenario, this will enable you to quickly get your backups from the cloud and restore your site.

 Automatic backup before an update using UpdraftPlus Premium

 Once you have a copy of UpdraftPlus Premium installed on your WordPress site, you can start the automatic backup directly.
 There is no configuration setup needed for this feature.